 All of these symptoms are caused by a reduction in oestrogen levels around the genital area as you reach perimenopause (the time when you start to make your transition towards menopause).

-The reduction in oestrogen also changes the pH of the vagina, which can also increase the risk of vaginal infections.
+The reduction in oestrogen also changes the pH levels of the vagina, which can increase the risk of vaginal infections.
 The result of a dry, irritated genital region is often pain or discomfort – but it’s not something women always feel comfortable talking about.

 5 ways to reduce pelvic symptoms of menopause